csarushan1729/migration-console/README.md

-# Meridian
+# Migration-Console

-Implementation console for **autonomous HR data migration** — built as a Darwinbox-style FDE take-home.
+Implementation console for **autonomous HR data migration**.

-Meridian reads multiple messy client extracts (CSV / Excel), maps them onto an employee master **without a pre-written field map**, cleans what is mechanically safe, and stops for a consultant only when a guess would be irresponsible.
+Migration-Console reads multiple messy client extracts (CSV / Excel), maps them onto an employee master **without a pre-written field map**, cleans what is mechanically safe, and stops for a consultant only when a guess would be irresponsible.
 A stub target API then accepts the load with per-record success/failure, retry, and batch rollback.
 Every decision is audited.

 ## What to demo

 1. Open the app and click **Run Apex Manufacturing demo**.
 2. Watch the agent ingest two CSVs + one Excel workbook, auto-map, and pause.
 3. Work the **Needs a call** queue (ambiguous date, CTC conflict, fuzzy duplicate, unknown enum, personal email).
 One-click resolve.
-4. Open **Delta** — client-specific rules inferred on top of the core engine.
+4. Open **Delta** - client-specific rules inferred on top of the core engine.
 5. **Push to target**.
 Employee `1008` fails once with `503`; hit **Retry failed**, then optionally **Rollback batch**.

 ## Escalation boundary